ServicePilot Agents

 • Receiving unsolicited events

-Linux Agent Linux Ubuntu 16.04 / Debian 10 / CentOS Stream 9 / RHEL 7 or 8.7 minimum / Fedora 39 / Raspberry Pi OS 10 • Local or remote data collection
+Linux Agent Linux from Ubuntu 16.04 / Debian 10 / CentOS Stream 9 / RHEL 7 or 8.7 minimum / Fedora 39 / Raspberry Pi OS 10 • Local or remote data collection

 • Receives unsolicited events